-Watch Synaptics' (NAS: SYNA) earnings report to see if it can beat analyst expectations for the fifth consecutive quarter.
-The company will unveil its latest earnings on Thursday, Oct.
-20. Synaptics targets the personal computer market and the market for digital lifestyle products, including mobile smartphones and feature phones, portable digital music and video players, and other select electronic device markets.
+Investors are on the edges of their seats, hoping that Synaptics (NAS: SYNA) will top analyst expectations for the fifth consecutive quarter.
+The company will unveil its latest earnings on Thursday, Jan.
+26. Synaptics targets the personal computer, or PC, market and the market for digital lifestyle products, including mobile smartphones and feature phones, portable digital music and video players, and other select electronic device markets.

 What analysts say: